Your Public Access Along the Hackensack River

 (fee) public boat ramps.

-LAUREL HILL COUNTY PARK, located on the River at the end of New County Rd., offers easy boat access to the SAWMILL CREEK WILDLIFE MANAGEMENT AREA.
-The Park is the homeport for HACKENSACK RIVERKEEPER ECO-PADDLES (call 201-920-4746) which rents canoes and kayaks on weekends from April thru October, and the HACKENSACK RIVERKEEPER ECO-CRUISE PROGRAM, (call 201-968-0808) which offers 2½ hour guided naturalist trips on the river and through the marshes of the Meadowlands The park also boasts two floating docks and the only FREE public boat ramp on the River.
+LAUREL HILL COUNTY PARK, located on the River at the end of New County Rd., offers easy boat access to the SAW MILL CREEK WILDLIFE MANAGEMENT AREA.
+The Park is the homeport for HACKENSACK RIVERKEEPER ECO-PADDLES (call 201-920-4746) which rents canoes and kayaks on weekends from April thru October, and the HACKENSACK RIVERKEEPER ECO-CRUISE PROGRAM, (call 201-968-0808) which offers 2½ hour guided naturalist trips on the river and through the marshes of the Meadowlands.
+The park also boasts two floating docks.

 LYNDHURST - Located at the end of Valley Brook Avenue, the headquarters of the NJMC features the MEADOWLANDS ENVIRONMENT CENTER and DEKORTE PARK.
+Catch and release fishing is allowed in designated areas at DeKorte Park.
 Several miles of trails wind around the Kingsland Impoundment and though various marsh and upland habitats for hiking and wildlife viewing.
-From here you can access the western section of the SAWMILL CREEK WILDLIFE MANAGEMENT AREA via the MEADOWS PATH.
+From here you can access the western section of the SAW MILL CREEK WILDLIFE MANAGEMENT AREA via the MEADOWS PATH.
 The birding is excellent but fishing and boating are prohibited.
 The ENVIRONMENT CENTER features interactive museum displays.

 NORTH ARLINGTON - HARRIER MEADOW, a cooperative marsh habitat restoration project between the NJMC and DUCKS UNLIMITED is open for tours given by NJMC ENVIRONMENT CENTER staff.
 Call 201-460-8300 for details.